Henry FitzRoy, Duke of Richmond and Somerset: Elevation

-Also at Richmond's elevation was Henry Courtenay, 1st Marquess of Exeter, his father's cousin through Catherine of York, the younger sister of Elizabeth of York.
+Also at FitzRoy's elevation was Henry Courtenay, 1st Marquess of Exeter, his father's cousin through Catherine of York, the younger sister of Elizabeth of York.
 He was raised from being merely the Earl of Devon to be the Marquess of Exeter.
 Sir Thomas Manners, a great nephew of Edward IV through his sister Anne of York was made the earl of Rutland.
-Henry Clifford was made the new Earl of Cumberland and would cement his ties to the House of Tudor by marrying his son and heir, Lord Henry Clifford, to Richmond's cousin, lady Eleanor Brandon, the King's niece.
-Richmond's ceremony was by far the most spectacular but it was also a public relations display, since the last member of the Yorkist faction, Richard de la Pole, lost his life in February of that same year fighting for the French at the Battle of Pavia.
+Henry Clifford was made the new Earl of Cumberland and would cement his ties to the House of Tudor by marrying his son and heir, Lord Henry Clifford, to FitzRoy's cousin, lady Eleanor Brandon, the King's niece.
+FitzRoy's ceremony was by far the most spectacular but it was also a public relations display, since the last member of the Yorkist faction, Richard de la Pole, lost his life in February of that same year fighting for the French at the Battle of Pavia.
 The young Henry Brandon became the new Earl of Lincoln, a title which had once belonged to the de la Pole family.

 Crown Offices

 Arrangements for Henry's care were initially entrusted to Thomas Wolsey and plans for his elevation were already in progress by April 1525.
 On 7 June that year, he was elected knight of the Garter and was installed on the 25th.
 On 18 June, he was made Earl of Nottingham and on the same day he received the honour of a double dukedom; those being Richmond and Somerset.
 As such, he was endowed with lands whose revenues amounted to £4845 in the first year.
-In that same year, Richmond, as he came to be known, was granted several other appointments, including Lord High Admiral of England, Lord President of the Council of the North, and Warden of the Marches towards Scotland and Governor of Carlisle, the effect of which was to place the government of the north of England in his hands.
-He held the offices in name only, the power was actually in the hands of a council dominated by Thomas Magnus, Archdeacon of the East Riding.
+In that same year, FitzRoy was granted several other appointments, including Lord High Admiral of England, Lord President of the Council of the North, and Warden of the Marches towards Scotland and Governor of Carlisle, the effect of which was to place the government of the north of England in his hands.
+He held the offices in name only; the power was actually in the hands of a council dominated by Thomas Magnus, Archdeacon of the East Riding.

 From then onwards, the Duke was raised like a prince, at Sheriff Hutton Castle in Yorkshire.
 His father had a particular fondness for him and took great interest in his upbringing.
 Sir Thomas Tempest was comptroller of his household.
 In February 1527, Thomas Magnus told the young Duke that King James V of Scotland, FitzRoy's first cousin, had asked for hunting dogs.
 FitzRoy sent his cousin 20 hunting hounds and a huntsman.